Salicylic Acid Preparations for Treating Warts

 What To Think About

-- Avoid getting salicylic acid on your unaffected skin.
+Avoid getting salicylic acid on the skin around your wart.
 Salicylic acid should touch only the wart.

-- If treatment causes the area to become too tender, stop using the medication for 2 to 3 days.
+If treatment causes the area to become too tender, stop using the medicine for 2 to 3 days.